mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/install/install-non-konvoy/index.md

     ```

 1. Set `--namespace` to install Dispatch into a namespace other than `dispatch`.
-1. If you want to restrict the namespaces that Dispatch has access to, set the `--watch-namespace` flag for each namespace Dispatch should have access to.
+1. If you want to restrict the namespaces to which Dispatch has access, set the `--watch-namespace` flag for each namespace to which Dispatch should have access.
 1. Run `helm test dispatch` to verify that the Dispatch components are set up correctly.

 This will take several minutes, but your Dispatch cluster will be fully ready for use once it is completed.